advsyanuar/advsyanuar-blog/README.md

 - .NET Core (Backend)

 ## The Purpose
-As a part of my learning journey from primarily Low Code Developer inside a corporate setting(Finance and Banking) i decided to make my own website to basically showcase my projects and extra blog section to 'ramble' about anything i'm interested in.
-I guess i'm a part of Indie Web movement then?
+As a part of my learning journey from primarily Low Code Developer inside a corporate setting(Finance and Banking) to a fullcode development, I decided to make my own website rather than following tutorial projects from YouTube.
+My intention is to showcase my projects and extra blog section to 'ramble' about anything i'm interested in.
+I guess i'm now also being a part of Indie Web movement then?